zplizzi/pytorch-ppo/readme.md

 ## Implementation Details

-Beyond the standard PPO algorithm, there are some implementation details drawn from the baselines repo that turned out to be very important in matching the performance:
+Beyond the standard PPO algorithm, there are some implementation details drawn from the baselines repo that turned out to be important in matching the performance:
 - Using Generalized Advantage Estimation for advantages and cumulative discounted future rewards
 - Using multiple parallel environment rollouts
 - Using value clipping with a PPO-style confidence interval region